FACTBOX-Soccer-World Cup 2022 knockout stage: which teams will qualify? | Sports-Games

 Cameroon v Brazil (Friday 1900 GMT) William Hill odds to win tournament: 5-2

-ENGLAND England punched their ticket to the knockout phase as top of Group B with 7 points, following emphatic victorys against Wales and Iran and a goalless draw with the United States.
+ENGLAND England punched their ticket to the knockout phase as top of Group B with 7 points, following emphatic victories against Wales and Iran and a goalless draw with the United States.

 The Three Lions, who reached the Euro 2020 final last year, are slated to face Group A runners up Senegal on Sunday.
 England's only World Cup win dates back to 1966.
 They finished fourth overall in 2018.